abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/19/2025 - 3PM-4PM
 ### Run PSF using gene expression estimates for TMM genes [Mher]
 Now that you have an expression estimate for each TMM gene, you can use them in Cytoscape to run PSF.
 NB: Entrez IDs are required for TMM analysis, so make sure to replace Ensembl IDs in coverage matrix to Entrez IDs.
 You can use the ncbi_to_ensembl_mapping.tsv file, which contains Ensembl IDs and their corresponding Entrez IDs.
-Examine the ALT and TEL pathways for each sample and think compare their activity in healthy vs cancer samples.
+Examine the ALT and TEL pathways for each sample and compare their activity in healthy vs cancer samples.

+Generate a scatter plot with TEL score on x-axis and ALT score on y-axis, with points showing samples and colored by group (cancer, healthy) to check how well the groups separate based on TEL, ALT pathway activity.

 ## 8/19/2025 - 4PM-5PM
 ### Cluster samples by gene expression [Tatevik]